-Still keeping contact over the last few years, Mark was keen to visit Italy for a few weeks and perhaps to also discover a little of his heritage in Abruzzo, if time permitted.
-Ben (Mark’s brother) would also visit and stay for a week, before returning to work in Thailand.
+Staying in contact over the last few years, Mark was keen to visit Italy for a few weeks and perhaps to also discover a little of his heritage in Abruzzo, if time permits.
+Ben (Mark’s brother) also visited for a week before returning to work in Thailand.

-Hiring a car for the duration but also as my Image Earth Faces photographic exhibition coincided with their stay, our first visitor arrived by train on the 19th December, from Rome.
+Hiring a car for the duration but also as my Image Earth Faces photographic exhibition coincided with their stay, our first visitor arrives by train from Rome on the 19th December.

-After a confusing call to confirm an arrival time in Cosenza, the bus arrived not at the main Autostazione, but at the main train station – a little later than schedulled, but arrived nonetheless, at almost 22:00 hrs.
+After a confusing call to confirm an arrival time in Cosenza, the bus arrived not at the main Autostazione, but at the main train station – a little later than schedulled, but arrived nonetheless at around 22:00 hrs.

-At least with Ben’s arrival on the 24th December, we were prepared for the train’s substitute, although not for his bus cancellation; so he arrived later still, and was the only passenger from Paola to Cosenza.
-I guess it’s Christmas Eve and so a sporadic timetable.
+At least with Ben’s arrival on the 24th December, we’re prepared for the train’s substitute, although not for his bus cancellation; so arriving even later, he was the only passenger from Paola to Cosenza – Christmas Eve, so a sporadic timetable.